linsera1809/psycholobot/README.md

 # psycholobot
-* Miley: The Psychologist ChatBot.
+* Miley: The Psychologist ChatBot named after my cat, Miley...so you could say this is a *CATbot*.
 A deep learning project using seq 2 seq neural networks.
 * Sauce: https://data-flair.training/blogs/python-chatbot-project/

 ## Setup